rapidsai/cuml/CONTRIBUTING.md

 8. Wait for other developers to review your code and update code as needed.
 9. Once reviewed and approved, a RAPIDS developer will merge your pull request.

+### A note related to our CI process
-Note: Every time you do a `git push <yourRemote> <pr-branch>`, it starts a fresh CI on all the commits thus far in the PR.
-This means, if you have an ongoing PR and you keep 'push'ing frequently, it might just clog our GPUCI servers!
+After you have started a PR (refer to step 6 in the previous section), every time you do a `git push <yourRemote> <pr-branch>`, it starts a fresh CI on all the commits thus far.
+This means, if you keep `push`ing frequently, it might just clog our GPUCI servers!
 So, please be mindful of this and try not to do many frequent pushes.

+To quantify this, the longest of the checks in our CI takes about 32-25 mins on our server.
+The GPUCI server has limited resources, and so if they get overwhelmed, other ongoing PRs will not be able to correctly schedule CI.

 Remember, if you are unsure about anything, don't hesitate to comment on issues and ask for clarifications!

 ### Seasoned developers